 - Water getting onto an electrical part

-The correct way to troubleshoot a fusing washing machine is to test it with a proper insulation test meter but if I didn't have one I'd try to get some clues by observing exactly when the machine trips out.
-If it’s immediately you turn it on it could be the suppressor (suppressors and capacitors can give a nasty shock even when unplugged!).
+If you don’t have an insulation test meter, and/or you can’t find anything with a multimeter, the next best thing is to try to get clues by observing exactly when the machine trips out.
+If it’s as soon as you plug it in then it could be the suppressor (warning: suppressors and capacitors can give a nasty shock – even when unplugged).

-If it only tripped out after it had started filling with water and the drum first started to turn, then maybe it’s a fault on the motor.
-If you suspect the motor then it should also trip on spin.
+If it only trips out after it has started filling with water and the drum first started to turn, then maybe it’s a fault on the motor.
+(If you suspect the motor then it should also trip on spin).

 Process of elimination

-If washer has tripped the RCD or fused the plug but now won’t work properly..
+If washer has tripped the RCD or fused – and now won’t work properly

 Fused and door won’t open